Tunable amplification and cooling of a diamond resonator with a microscope: Device and experimental setup

-The optomechanical system studied here, illustrated in Fig.\ \ref{fig:schematic}(a), consists of a doubly clamped diamond nanobeam (dimensions $l\times w\times t = 50\times0.5\times 0.25\,\mu \text{m}^3$) located within the focus of a green (532 nm) laser source input to a microscope objective (Sumitomo long working distance, 0.55 NA) mounted on a three--axis piezo stage.
-The nanobeam is fabricated from a single crystal diamond chip (Element Six, optical grade, 3 $\times$ 3 mm$^2$ area, polished by Delaware Diamond Knives) using quasi--isotropic undercut etching \cite{ref:khanaliloo2015dnw}, and its top surface is coated with a thin layer of titanium ($\sim 5$ nm thickness, deposited using electron beam evaporation), which serves the dual purpose of improving SEM image quality and enhancing photothermal effects discussed in this Letter.
-This fabrication process results in a monolithic diamond nanobeam suspended approximately $2\,\mu\text{m}$ above the diamond substrate, as shown in the SEM image of a typical device in Fig.\ \ref{fig:schematic}(a).
+The optomechanical system studied here, illustrated in Fig.\ \ref{fig:schematic}(a), consists of a diamond nanobeam (dimensions $l\times w\times t = 50\times0.5\times 0.25\,\mu \text{m}^3$) illuminated by a green (532 nm) laser input to an objective (Sumitomo long working distance, 0.55 NA) mounted on a three--axis stage.
+The nanobeam is fabricated from single crystal diamond (Element Six, optical grade, 3 $\times$ 3 mm$^2$ area, polished by Delaware Diamond Knives) using undercut etching \cite{ref:khanaliloo2015dnw}, and its top surface is coated with titanium ($\sim 5$ nm thickness, deposited using electron beam evaporation), which enhances photothermal effects discussed below.
+The nanobeam is suspended $\sim 2\,\mu\text{m}$ above the diamond substrate, as shown in Fig.\ \ref{fig:schematic}(a).

-In the results presented below, we show that by adjusting the microscope focal spot position, the dynamics of the nanobeam's mechanical motion can be controlled e.g., amplified into self-oscillation or damped to a lower effective temperature.
-These dynamics are independently monitored using a dimpled optical fiber taper waveguide (diameter $\sim 1\,\mu\text{m}$) \cite{ref:michael2007oft} evanescently coupled to the nanobeam, as illustrated schematically in the SEM image in Fig.\ \ref{fig:schematic}(a).
-The fiber taper and the diamond sample are mounted in a closed cycle cryostat (Montana Instruments) that allows measurements to be performed in vacuum over temperatures ranging from 5K to 300K, and are aligned using nanopositioners (Attocube).
-Mechanical motion of the nanobeam is monitored with up to $\text{fm}/\sqrt{\text{Hz}}$ displacement sensitivity by measuring the transduced fluctuations in the coupling ratio between the fiber taper and the nanobeam, as described in Ref.\ \cite{ref:khanaliloo2015dnw}.
-Dynamics of the nanobeam resonances are measured by recording the power spectral density $S_{vv}$ of the photodetected transmission of a $1570~\text{nm}$ source through the fiber taper.
+In the results presented below, we show that translating the microscope controls the dynamics of the nanobeam's motion.
+These dynamics are monitored using an optical fiber taper waveguide (diameter $\sim 1\,\mu\text{m}$) \cite{ref:michael2007oft} evanescently coupled to the nanobeam, as illustrated in Fig.\ \ref{fig:schematic}(a).
+The fiber taper and the diamond sample are mounted in a closed cycle cryostat (Montana Instruments) operating in high vacuum over temperatures from 5K to 300K, and are aligned using nanopositioners (Attocube).
+Nanobeam motion is monitored with up to $\text{fm}/\sqrt{\text{Hz}}$ sensitivity by detecting fluctuations in the coupling between the fiber taper and the nanobeam, as described in Ref.\ \cite{ref:khanaliloo2015dnw}.
+Nanobeam resonance dynamics are measured from the power spectral density $S_{vv}$ of the photodetected transmission of a $1570~\text{nm}$ source through the fiber taper.